mallorybulkley/WORMY/README.md

 ## Demo
 1. From the root directory of this repo, open `pry` or `irb` in the console
 2. `load hp_demo.rb`
-3. Use `hp_demo.rb` as a reference to run commands
+3. Use `hp_demo.rb` and the API section below as a reference to play around with the data

 ## Libraries
 * SQLite3